 Fulbright Egyptian Student Program – Applied, Fine and Performing Arts

-- Provides fully funded grants for professional artists who wish to conduct field research and/or attend master classes for six to nine months in the U.S.
+The program provides fully funded grants for professional artists who wish to attend master classes and/or conduct field research for 6 to 9 months in the U.S.

 - Applied Arts

 - Performing Arts

 - Applicants must be residing in Egypt starting from the application process and throughout the selection, placement and pre-departure processes.

 - Applicants must prove participation in at least three post-graduate artistic activities or exhibitions.